KhaosResearch/MORPHY/README.md

 Copy the compressed file to the location where you want to install MORPHY and unzip it.

-Then, run as root user the script install.sh with the following command:
+Then, run as a root user the script install.sh with the following command:
   %sudo sh install.sh

-It installs all the needed libraries: Bio++ (Bpp-Core, Bpp-Seq and Bpp-Phyl) and Pll in default directories `/usr/local/bin' and `/usr/local/include'.
+It installs all needed libraries: Bio++ (Bpp-Core, Bpp-Seq and Bpp-Phyl) and Pll in default directories `/usr/local/bin' and `/usr/local/include'.

 =======================================================================================